 An association with crochet is sometimes indicated by details such as the filet mesh at the top of a “January Offering” that appeared without further description in the first issue of Godey’s Magazine in 1860.
 Its layout and six-color palette are equally well suited to plain or bead tapestry crochet.

-Finally, here is the 1858 tobacco pouch crocheted with the grid pattern seen above.
+Finally, here is the German tobacco pouch also from 1858, crocheted with the grid pattern seen above.